Raw-JPEG Adapter: Efficient Raw Image Compression with JPEG: Related work

 \subsection{Raw data compression}

 Prior work on raw image compression has largely focused on codec-specific engineering \cite{chung2022compression}.
 Such methods are commonly categorized as compression-first, which operate directly on mosaiced color filter array (CFA) data before coding, or demosaicing-first, which first convert to RGB and then apply handcrafted chroma subsampling or luma adjustment schemes \cite{modified_subsampling, CDM, OLM, chiu2014improved, chung2022compression}.
 Among demosaicing-first approaches, the Optimal Luma Modification (OLM) method adjusts the luma component so that, after upsampling and RGB conversion, the reconstructed image better matches the original \cite{OLM}.
 Another line of work adapts the JPEG XS codec \cite{descampe2021jpeg} for Bayer CFA data by replacing its component decorrelation stage with a nonlinear point transform and the Star-Tetrix transform, which approximates gamma-like behavior (2.2) while remaining hardware-friendly \cite{richter2021bayer}.

-While effective, these approaches are mainly driven by real-time video transport and streaming use cases (e.g., broadcast, HDMI/SDI, VR/AR), where low latency and codec compatibility outweigh storage efficiency.
+Although effective, these approaches are mainly driven by real-time video transport and streaming use cases (e.g., broadcast, HDMI/SDI, VR/AR), where low latency and codec compatibility outweigh storage efficiency.
 In contrast, we focus on compact raw image storage for photography and computer vision, where archiving, portability, and ecosystem support are key.
 Our Raw-JPEG Adapter provides a lightweight, learnable, and invertible pre-processing pipeline that works seamlessly with standard JPEG, offering a storage-oriented alternative.